Think facing misdemeanor charges is no big deal? Think again – a conviction can have a significant effect on job prospects and more.

 Why You Need a Misdemeanor Lawyer

-Protect Your RightsHiring a lawyer ensures that your rights are protected at all times and gives the best chance of obtaining a favorable outcome.
+Protect Your RightsHiring a lawyer ensures that your rights are protected at all times and gives you the best chance of obtaining a favorable outcome.
 The legal process is complex and can be challenging to try to understand on your own.
-Our criminal defense lawyer uses simple, easy-to-understand language to ensure our clients fully understand their case and feel supported from start to finish.
+Our criminal defense lawyer uses simple, easy-to-understand language to ensure our clients fully understand their cases and feel supported from start to finish.

 Avoid Using a Public DefenderIf you don’t hire a criminal defense lawyer, you may choose to work with a public defender.
 However, public defenders are often overworked and don’t have the resources or capacity to fully dedicate their expertise and time to your case.
+When you hire a misdemeanor lawyer like Jason Trumpler, you will have our full dedication.

 How Much Does a Criminal Defense Attorney Cost?